-Key Stakeholder Roles Responsibility Councillors Represent needs of community/shareholders.
-Allocate resources to meet planning objectives in providing services while managing risks.
+Key Stakeholder Roles Responsibility Councillors Represent needs of community/shareholders, Allocate resources to meet planning objectives in providing services while managing risks.
 Ensure service is sustainable.
 Provide stewardship by ensuring the protection of assets for current and future generations.
 Approve Council's Asset Management Policy, Strategy and Plans.
 Adoption of Asset Management Policy, Asset Management Strategy and Asset Management Plans.
 Approval of budget allocations that ensure appropriate non- discretionary funding provision for renewal, maintenance and operation of Council assets in the Long Term Financial Plan (LTFP) and Long Term Infrastructure Plan (LTIP).
 Strategic Asset Management Have a broad understanding of asset management issues and the continuous improvement approach being adopted.
 Support the delivery of the Asset Management Policy, Strategy and Plans.
 Monitor, evaluate and assist in the delivery of asset management improvement projects/actions.
 Review and implement, where possible, external audit recommendations relating to asset management.
-Raises awareness throughout the organisation of the benefits of committing to a strategic asset management approach.
-Identify opportunities and support development for improvement in relation to the planning, development and management of assets.
-Advocate for improved strategic asset management outcomes.
-Recommends budget allocations for renewal expenditure as per Council's LTFP &amp; LTIP.
-Approves forward schedule of asset audits and AMP reviews.
-Provide strategic direction, knowledge sharing and monitor the progress of the Asset Management Strategy Improvement Plan.
+Raises awareness throughout the organisation of the benefits of committing Provide strategic direction, knowledge sharing and monitor the progress of the Asset Management Strategy Improvement Plan.
 Supports and monitors the implementation progress of the Asset Management Strategy and performance.
 Facilitates the rollout of the CoPC Asset Management Information System and ongoing enhancements.
-Increase awareness of the importance of integrated service planning and asset management across all levels of the organisation and Council's Risk &amp; Audit Committee.
-Oversee Council assets are proactively inspected to monitor condition, levels of service and ensure Council assets are fit for purpose.
-Asset Management Coordinator • Ensure the development and implementation of Council's Asset Management Policy, Plans and Processes and for their integration with Council's Integrated Planning and Reporting Framework under the Local Government Act.
-Works very closely with asset owners, Information Technology and Finance team to provide high level oversight for the routine asset condition survey, revaluation and statutory reporting.